DevToolsOrganization/matrix-data-visualization-DAVIS/docs/README.md

 all these requirements were embodied in DAVIS.

-Also, applications with a command line interface and a graphical interface were created on its basis, which allow you to display numeric data in text files, automatically selecting the desired type of visualization and conducting semantic analysis of the file contents.
+Also, applications with a command line interface and a graphical interface were created on c++ library basis, which allow you to display numeric data in text files, automatically selecting the desired type of visualization and conducting semantic analysis of the file contents.

 <style>
 td, th {